-Step 1 To identify the traffic to which you want to apply inspections, add a class map using the class-map command.
-See the "Identifying Traffic Using a Class Map" section on page 18-2 for detailed information.
+Step 1 To identify the traffic to which you want to apply inspections, add either a Layer 3/4 class map for through traffic or a Layer 3/4 class map for management traffic.
+See the "Creating a Layer 3/4 Class Map for Through Traffic" section on page 21-5 and "Creating a Layer 3/4 Class Map for Management Traffic" section on page 21-7 for detailed information.
+The management Layer 3/4 class map can be used only with the RADIUS accounting inspection.

-The default class map is called "inspection_default."
+The default Layer 3/4 class map for through traffic is called "inspection_default."
 It matches traffic using a special match command, match default-inspection-traffic, to match the default ports for each application protocol.